What type of content do you primarily create?

 From now on, I would like you to ask me questions to [do a specific task].
 When you have enough information to [do the task], create [output you want].

-Typically, you pose questions to the language model, which in turn generates an output.
-The Flipped Interaction Pattern turns this dynamic on its head, with the LLM asking questions for you to answer.
+Typically, you pose questions to ChatGPT, which then generates an output.
+The Flipped Interaction Pattern reverses this dynamic, with the AI asking you questions that you answer to guide its response process.
+This advanced prompt technique creates a more collaborative dialogue between user and AI.

 Why take on the role of the answerer?
-There are two main advantages, one for the LLM and the other for you.
-For the LLM, this prompting pattern allows it to gather the information it needs to answer the question you've given it in a more precise and tailored way.
-Otherwise, you might think that you’re giving all the required information only to find that the LLM is actually missing critical details that you overlooked.
-It can also highlight times where it needs information you don't yet know or haven't thought of and prompt you into finding it.
+There are two major advantages, one for ChatGPT and one for you.
+For the AI, this prompting pattern allows it to gather precisely the information it needs to answer your question in a more tailored way.
+Otherwise, you might think you've provided all the necessary details only to discover that ChatGPT is missing critical information you overlooked.
+It can also identify gaps where you need additional information you haven't considered, prompting you to find it.

-The other advantage is that it makes the interaction easier on you.
-Instead of investing a ton of time considering your task and crafting a long prompt with all the details you think it might need, the AI simplifies the process by posing a series of questions that you can answer in bullet points or paragraph format.
+The other advantage is that it makes the interaction more efficient for you.
+Instead of spending significant time analyzing your task and crafting an exhaustive prompt with all the details you think ChatGPT might need, the AI simplifies the process by asking a series of targeted questions that you can answer in bullet points or paragraph format.
+This structured approach helps both you and the AI focus on what's truly relevant.

 3. The Question Refinement Pattern